-When talking about iconic knife brands it would be impossible not to mention Schrade.
+When talking about iconic pocket knife brands it would be impossible not to mention Schrade.
 The man whose name the company still adorns to this day started in 1892, brought us the first-ever switchblade, a design that would be later used by soldiers in world wars.
 Today Schrade is still going strong, with a modern selection of fixed blade and folding knives to choose from at affordable mid-range prices.

 If you’re looking for a decent piece of metal for an outdoor adventure, but you’re running a tighter budget, CIVIVI is a great option.
 Just because their range of Liner Lock and Fixed Blade knives are price friendly doesn’t mean they lack overall quality.
 Their high-performance range is built to last and serve you well over time, with their designs a little more vintage than cutting-edge.

 Imperial Schrade knives are a cheap alternative to the company they share their name with.
 Their products look the business and are made for those on a cheaper budget.
-That shouldn’t take away from the fact that they are very practical, and a great option for someone who wants to test whether or not they need a knife before splashing out.
+That shouldn’t take away from the fact that they are very practical, and a great option for someone who wants to test whether or not they need a pocket knife before splashing out.

 Based in Golden, Colorado, Spyderco are specialist knife producers and sharpeners.
 They have pioneered many features we just accept these days with knives like pocket clips, serrations and opening holes.
 Their designs include carbon fibre handles making them super lightweight.
-They may sit in the higher price bracket but what you’re getting is pretty much a knife for life.
+They may sit in the higher price bracket but what you’re getting is pretty much a pocket knife for life.

 Case Knives have been a manufacturer of some of the best, handcrafted knives on the planet.
 They have been around since 1889 and provide the type of hunting and fishing knives that are handed down through generations.
-These include folding pocket knives, fixed blades and a whole heap of limited edition specials.
-They also have a great collection of oils and accessories to keep your knife safe and in peak condition when on the move.
+These include folding pocket knife styles, fixed blades and a whole heap of limited edition specials.
+They also have a great collection of oils and accessories to keep your pocket knife safe and in peak condition when on the move.

 Kizer is a relative newcomer to the pocket knife market, setting up trade in 2012.
 But what they lack in terms of experience, they make up for in quality.
 Kizer’s selection of Liner Lock Knives and Front Flipper blades are ideal for getting yourself out of a tricky situation - whether on an adventure or working on site.

-If you like getting lost in nature and are looking for a real sturdy knife that won’t let you down, you could do a heck of a lot worse than Ruike.
+If you like getting lost in nature and are looking for a real sturdy pocket knife that won’t let you down, you could do a heck of a lot worse than Ruike.
 Their affordable range is built to last and stands up to all weather.
 A trusty companion on every adventure.
 They make everything from lock knives to Liner Lock blades.
 Their handles are also ergonomically pleasing and light in hand.